ls1intum/Themis-ML/README.md

 ## Architecture
 Themis-ML is built using a microservice architecture.
 For now, it has two components:

-  1.  **Load Balancer:** Provides Service in the form of a HTTP REST API to communicate with the Themis App (and probably also Artemis).
+  1.  **Load Balancer:** Provides service in the form of a HTTP REST API to communicate with the Themis App.
   2.  **Feedback Suggestion:** Component for generating automated feedback suggestions based on Machine Learning models.

 ## Testing